 If you are a complete beginner, you shouldn’t just listen to your guts.
 You first have to know a few small things.

 In this article, I’ll present you 10 things you should know as a beginner trader, and by studying those steps, you can start trading in a conscious way.
+Treat these as trading tips for beginners to get clear on.

 Here is a list of the ten things I’ll discuss in this article: